Six Minutes to Midnight (2020) – Movie Review

 The film’s soundtrack was superb and quite fitting for this film.
 From the very opening, I was impressed by the music selection and its ability to touch and deliver powerful moments, all complimenting the film’s mystery.
 I also could not fault the sound effects and sound design.

-Six Minutes to Midnight (2020) is Available on Blu-ray & DVD from August 4th!
+Six Minutes to Midnight (2020) is Now Available on DVD!